tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

     }
 }
 ```

-Here is how to programmatically check a policy in a view.
+A policy check can be done in a view.

 ```
 @inject IAuthorizationService AuthService